Skip to main content

 Qualifications in regulated professions obtained in EU member states, member states of the European Free Trade Association (EFTA) – signatories of the European Economic Area (EEA) agreement, and Switzerland are recognised in Poland in accordance with the Act of 22 December 2015 on the rules for the recognition of professional qualifications acquired in Member States of the European Union (as subsequently amended) (Ustawa z 22 grudnia 2015 r. o zasadach uznawania kwalifikacji zawodowych nabytych w państwach członkowskich Unii Europejskiej (z późn. zm.)), and Acts of Parliament on the sectoral professions and the provision of services by foreign lawyers.
 The legislation is based on EU directives 2005/36/EC and 2013/55/EU.

-Qualifications in professions such as teacher are recognised under the so-called general recognition system within the EU.
+Qualifications in professions such as schoolteacher are recognised under the so-called general recognition system within the EU.
 The competent body assesses a given qualification in terms of the level of education / study and professional status / rights to practise a given profession which it confers on the holder in the state where it was awarded.
-Where the scope of education or the profession varies significantly between the home and host countries, the holder may be required to undertake an adaptation placement or take an aptitude test.
-Recognition of qualifications for legal and other professions is governed by separate regulations.
+Where the scope of education or the professional activity varies significantly between the home and host countries, the holder may be required to undertake an adaptation placement or take an aptitude test.
+Recognition of qualifications for legal and other regulated professions is governed by separate regulations.

 For qualifications obtained in other countries, holders should first apply for the academic recognition of a qualification (diploma / degree) (see above), and, subsequently, for an authorisation to practise a given profession in accordance with the legislation applicable to a given profession.

-A list of professions which are regulated in Poland is available in the EU database of regulated professions.
 For further details about professional recognition, see the website of the National Agency for Academic Exchange

 Other useful information